Updated for the recently released LaunchBar 6.

 - Instant Send.
 For those who want to save the most time, Instant Send is the fastest way to put a selected file or bit of text on the bar, ready to open in another app, move to a folder, send to a Google search, look up in Dictionary, and more.

 But LaunchBar does much more.
 You can do more than 1,000 things with this simple utility.
-Let LaunchBar’s superpowers save you from a lifetime of Mac drudgery: get Take Control of LaunchBar.
+Let LaunchBar’s superpowers save you from a lifetime of Mac drudgery: get Take Control of LaunchBar for just $10.
 Check out this comic for a concrete illustration of LaunchBar’s five superpowers.

 Read how much publisher Adam Engst learned from editing my book.

 Don’t have LaunchBar?
-Buy it from Objective Development and get my ebook for free!
+Buy it from Objective Development.

 Hear (and see) me discuss the book with Chuck Joiner on the MacVoices podcast.